zqp2013/appinventor-sources-pub-branch/appinventor/docs/markdown/reference/components/storage.md

 : Remove the tag from CloudDB.

 {:id="CloudDB.CloudConnected" class="method returns boolean"} <i/> CloudConnected()
-: Returns `true`{:.logic.block} if we are on the network and will likely be able to connect to the `CloudDB` server.
+: Returns `真`{:.logic.block} if we are on the network and will likely be able to connect to the `CloudDB` server.

 {:id="CloudDB.GetTagList" class="method"} <i/> GetTagList()